liam-stubbington/raystation-apps/README.md

         print(f"{k}: {v}")
 ```

----

-## CUHRTStructureSet
+### CUHRTStructureSet
 This is the workhorse of the ROILockTime script.
-It is best instantiated from a RayStation SubStructureSet object - this is necessary because the SubStrutureSet object holds the structure set approval.

-### Initialisation
+Initialisation:
 The object can be committed to disc in .json format.
 You have two options for initialisation either:

-1. `my_ss_obj = CUHRTStructureSet(ss_index=1)` in which case the object comes from the current SubStructureSet identified by `ss_index`.
+1. `my_ss_obj = CUHRTStructureSet(sub_structure_set)` in which case the object comes from the current SubStructureSet RayStation Script object.
 2. `my_ss_obj = CUHRTStructureSet(f_path = "./some_json_file.json")` if you want to read back in from disc.

-### Attributes:
+Attributes:
 - locktime: str
 - reviewer: str
 - f_name: str
 - rois: list
     - list of CUHRTROI objects

-### Methods:
+Methods:
 - json_export
     - params:
         - exports object data to json